 - Applicants will be reviewed on a first-come first-serve basis.
 Please check your email for notifications to accept offers and next steps.

 This page is specifically for undergraduates at Northwestern seeking to charter a new recognized student organization at the university.
-At this time, only enrolled students may submit proposals.
+Only enrolled Northwestern students may submit proposals.
 For information about other graduate/professional school student organizations at Northwestern, please scroll down for more information.

 If you are an undergraduate interested in starting a new student organization consider some of the following before you get started: